monikagrewal/DL-MODIR/README.md

 `CUDA_VISIBLE_DEVICES=0 python -m main --env-file ./default_configs/modir3d_hv_mo_voxelmorph`

 Also, check out other default configs to run different problems.
+For example,

+Run the following to train MO DIR on MNIST dataset:
+`CUDA_VISIBLE_DEVICES=0 python -m main --env-file ./default_configs/modir2d`

-Alternatively, create a new config file where specific variables are modified.
+Alternatively, you may create a new config file where specific variables are modified.

 *Note: Training will create an output folder structure in `runs` folder based on the variable `EXPERIMENT_NAME`.*